 Glen Grant

-Founded in 1840 by two brothers, this distillery was one of the pioneers of Scotch single malt which has resulted in worldwide popularity today.
+Founded in 1840 by two brothers, the Glen Grant distillery was one of the pioneers of Scotch single malt which has resulted in worldwide popularity today.
 Its whiskies have won several awards and with a range of aged bottles available including some Limited Editions, there is something for everyone.

 Dimple

-Famous for the rounded bottle, make 12 and 15-Year-Old blends generally regarded as fantastic value for money.
-Well rounded, light and tasty, without anything harsh, and probably the cheapest 15-Year Old scotch you’re gonna find.
+Famous for the rounded bottle, Dimple makes 12 and 15 Year Old blends generally regarded as fantastic value for money.
+Well rounded, light and tasty, without anything harsh, and probably the cheapest 15 Year Old scotch you’re gonna find.
 Good for a beginner!

 The Glenlivet